country4livin/Project-3-Electric-Vehicles/README.md

 ![alt text](US_map/Output/chargingstations_Access.png)
 - US has 92.5% available charging stations in snapshot.
 ![alt text](US_map/Output/chargingstations_Status.png)

-# References:
+## Charts Features
+### Project and Purpose
+ - The Charts feature uses a library not covered in class, Charts.js.
+ - Two charts are populated using the MN Charging station json data, Count of EV Connector Types in MN and Count of EV Network Types in MN.
+ - These charts provide valuable insight to the EV charging stations in MN.
+### Using and Interacting with the charts
+ - To view the charts, open the repo with VisualStudio and right-click on chartsIndex.HTML, then select Open in live Server.
+ - A webpage will launch and the charts will automatically render with the data from the json file.
+### Ethical Considerations
+ - This data is publicly available from the website https://afdc.energy.gov/ and is used in a manner consistent with the terms and conditions stated on their page.
+ - While the data includes publicly available phone numbers for EV charging stations, the dataset does not contain personally identifiable information for employees at that station.
+ - Privately-owned EV charging stations (such as in a homeowner’s garage) are not included in this dataset.
+## References
+ - This data is publicly available on the website https://afdc.energy.gov/.
+ - US Department of Energy.
+“EERE: Alternative Fuels Data Center Home Page.”
+Energy.gov, 	2019, afdc.energy.gov/.
+ - The code used to render the charts was developed, in part, from the chartjs.org website https://www.chartjs.org/docs/latest/getting-started/.
+ - “Step-By-Step Guide | Chart.js.”
+Www.chartjs.org, chartsjs.org, 15 Apr.
+2025, www.chartjs.org/docs/latest/getting-started/usage.html.
+Accessed 16 Apr.
+2025.
+ - Additional features from the chart.js library were combined to display the json data to improve the user experience.
-Datasets stated in subcategories.
+- Datasets stated in subcategories.
-Guidance on overlaymaps, jupyter notebook tabular table, and JavaScript coding was sourced from theXpert Learning Assistant Chat+, an AI Learning tool for Edx.
+- Guidance on overlaymaps, jupyter notebook tabular table, and JavaScript coding was sourced from theXpert Learning Assistant Chat+, an AI Learning tool for Edx.
-Used google for leaftlet maps and marker functions accessed April 2025.
+- Used google for leaftlet maps and marker functions accessed April 2025.